google/kctf/docs/kctf-operator.md

 ## Changing the code

-About the structure of the code, inside the folder deploy, we have `operator.yaml`, `rbac.yaml` and q folder called `crds`.
+About the structure of the code, inside the folder deploy, we have `operator.yaml`, `rbac.yaml` and a folder called `crds`.
 The first one is the yaml file of the operator, which creates its deployment.
 The second one is the necessary permissions that the operator need to run.
 Finally, the third one is where the CRDs are stored when you generate them.